dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Active Directory (AAD).md

 ### Security Groups

+They are used to group AD objects together and apply similar config and settings
-Azure AD **Security Groups** are Security Principals i.e. they can be given access to Azure Resources
+Azure AD **Security Groups** are Security Principals i.e. they can be used to access Azure Resources
 All types of identities can be added into a Security Group
-The members can be added natively from cloud or can be synced from on-prem AD Details of groups synced from on-prem has to be directly changed in AD
+The members can be added natively from cloud or can be synced from on-prem AD Details of groups synced from on-prem has to be directly changed in on-prem AD
 Members of groups can be added Statically or Dynamically (Using a condition)

 Microsoft 365 groups are used to access 365 resources